-... found to be statistically significantly associated with differences in overall patient survival and relapse-free survival
+... found to be statistically significantly associated with differences in overall patient survival and relapse-free survival from a similar (later) analysis of a different breast cancer cohort, they identified five subgroups

 Survival of Different Subgroups of Breast Cancer Patients

 Fig. 3.
 Overall and relapse-free survival analysis of the 49 breast cancer patients, uniformly treated in a prospective study